raganwald/raganwald.github.com/_posts/2023-06-19-how-anansi-got-married.md

 # Appendices

+### hamiltonian ideas

+- "Aso's Story."
+  - Why are we writing about Anansi?
+  - Am I the right person to write a story about a woman?
+- "Anansi and Aso, A Love Story"
+  - What if this is a character-driven story arc and not just a thin device for framing puzzles?
+- "Young Anansi"
+  - Who was he before he became a Spider-Man?
+- Hip-Hop
+  - The Revolution Will Not Be Televised
+  - Strange Fruit
+  - The Message

 ### puzzle devices

 - A library of all games: Prove it cannot exist via the Wonderful Set: The existance of a game where you can only choose a game that does not choose itself implies an impossible set.
 Does this mean that you cannot 'fix' Hypergame by demanding that a player choose any game that does not permit choosing itself?